 - Enterprise Edition - Extreme Performance

-2-node RAC DB systems require Oracle Enterprise Edition - Extreme Performance.
+Two-node Oracle RAC DB systems require Oracle Enterprise Edition - Extreme Performance.

 For standard provisioning of DB systems (using Oracle Automatic Storage Management (ASM) as your storage management software), the supported database versions are: